- Free Family Art and Craft Activities

 Or you can pick up the free Bruce Castle Tree Trail leaflet to look for trees around the park.

-Brand new free activities for little ones under 6 years old
+Free activities for little ones under 6 years old

 - There will be no Little Explorer sessions over the summer.
 Please revisit this page in the autumn.

 All children must be accompanied by an adult.
 No adult admitted without an accompanying child.

 All activities supported by the Friends of Bruce Castle and Haringey Ward Funding

 Join us for our monthly reminiscence sessions for older people – just come along, enjoy a cup of tea and share your memories.